 SkillShare offers a variety of classes in subjects as diverse as iPhone photography skills to animating characters to public speaking and even project management.
 There is even UI/UX design, interior designing, and creative writing.

 There’s a monthly plan for 15.00 or a Premium plan that ends up being only 8.25 per month when it’s billed for the year at 99.00.
+New users can get their first month with SkillShare for free.
 SkillShare also has a business or Team plan that is available.